-- Ticket Amnesty Program: This plan would allow residents the relief of old parking tickets that restrict their ability to drive or get a job.
-Through an application program, this initiative would allow residents forgiveness for parking tickets that were issued before January 1, 2017.
-Additionally, if the applicant meets the required information and deadline, the ordinance would allow residents that have tickets that were issued AFTER January 1, 2017 the ability to pay fines without late fees.
-An amnesty program would allow the city to collect payment on fees that might have not otherwise been collected, while providing relief to working families that deserve a break.
+Ticket amnesty program for Jersey City residents: This ordinance would allow residents the relief of old parking tickets that restrict their ability to drive or get a job.
+Through an application program, this initiative will allow residents total forgiveness for parking tickets issued before January 1, 2017.
+Additionally, if the applicant meets the required qualifications and deadlines, the ordinance will allow residents that have tickets issued AFTER January 1, 2017 the ability to pay fines without late fees.
+An amnesty program would allow the city to collect payment on fees that otherwise might remind uncollected, while providing relief to working families.

-- Reform “booting” laws: Anyone who has ever received a “boot” knows the inconvenience that it creates.
-Residents complained about a “boot” they received, after only one outstanding violation.
-While it is important for the city to have a means by which to enforce parking, it should be written in statute that after 5 outstanding tickets, a resident runs the risk of getting “booted.”
+Reform the rules on booting vehicles: Anyone who has ever received a “boot” on their car knows the inconvenience that it creates.
+Residents have claimed that they have been “booted” after only one outstanding violation.
+While it is important for the City to have a means to enforce parking, it should be written in statute that after 5 outstanding tickets a resident runs the risk of getting “booted.”

-- Establish an on-line database for street sweeping rules: In this day and age, it’s important to have an on-line resource where residents can look up the schedule for street sweeping at any time, in any area.
-This plan establishes a much needed resource.
+Establish an online database for citywide street sweeping schedule: In this day and age, it is a no-brainer that we should have an online resource where residents can browse the schedule and reference an interactive map for street sweeping in their neighborhood.
+This ordinance codifies that much-needed resource.

-- Electronic fine reminder: Tickets often go unpaid because tickets are lost, forgotten, or removed from the car before the owner recognizes it.
-This ordinance would create a field on the parking permit form for a resident to put his/her email, which would trigger an automatic email upon receipt of a parking ticket.
+Electronic reminders of tickets and fines by email: Tickets often go unpaid because tickets are lost, forgotten, or removed from the car before the owner recognizes it.
+This ordinance would create a field on the parking permit application form for a resident to register their email, which would trigger an automatic electronic reminder upon receipt of a ticket.

 This will not eliminate the paper copies left on cars or sent by mail but will go a long way into bringing Jersey City parking enforcement into the twenty-first century.